Look At All These People In The Mall: Vandals Or Customers?

 TCO’s price has dropped around 35% this year.
 E-commerce has been around for a long time.
 Now, all of a sudden, the market believes mall REITs are terrible?
 While e-commerce has been growing, TCO has seen this:

 I boxed the most important metric in green.
 Net operating income is up.
 Excluding lease cancellation income, NOI continues to climb.
-Same store NOI climbs.
+Same-store NOI climbs.
 This isn’t growth by acquisition, this is organic revenue growth.
 This isn’t a company that is suffering and headed to an uncertain doom.
 This is a market overreaction.
 Maybe they had a horrible first half of 2017?
 Nope:

 The market is punishing TCO for Amazon doing well and some retail companies going under.
 Yes, the market is shifting and obsolete companies are having problems.
 Malls are not the obsolete companies.
 They have the companies as tenants.
 Mall REITs can replace tenants.
 Core NOI growth should continue to be strong:

-There are many REITs which are good investments.
-TCO is simply one of the strongest values plays in the sector.
-These are top notch assets on sale for an enormous discount to the value of the properties.
+There are many REITs that are good investments.
+TCO is simply one of the strongest value plays in the sector.
+These are top-notch assets on sale for an enormous discount to the value of the properties.
 They continue to see revenue growth.
 They continue to see NOI growth.
 They continue to see AFFO growth.
 They continue to raise the dividend.

 If you’re still convinced this strong mall REIT is in the death throes, so be it.
 Perhaps you think the people went to the mall just to have somewhere to walk.
 Maybe Orlando and Miami are just intolerable outside at this time of the year?
 Perhaps better yet is the theory that everyone in the photo is a hipster and is just there to be ironic.

 Continue on with the theory that all malls are dying.
 I like it.
 It’s giving me great entry prices.
 I've got TCO, SPG, SKT, PEI, and a little WPG.
 I'd love an opportunity to add more.
 TCO reports Q3 earnings soon.
 I'd love to see a further dip to let me acquire even more.
 I'll be all over the earnings release as soon as it comes out.
 If you want to get more great analysis on REITs, click The REIT Forum to sign up.

 You can lock in a lower annual rate by signing up before October ends.
 Wonder about my performance?
 Check the sign-up page.
 I’m showing my results from real cash accounts.
 This isn’t a case of preparing multiple “portfolios” and then picking the best.
 I’m showing the results across every account where I have complete discretion to invest the capital.

 As a subscriber, you get:

-- Actionable buy and sell target prices
+- Actionable buy and sell target prices.

-- Best research on preferred shares and REITs
+- Best research on preferred shares and REITs.

-- Best reviews on the site – 294/295 stars
+- Best reviews on the site – 294/295 stars.

-- You get instant actionable SMS alerts
+- You get instant actionable SMS alerts.

-- Sign up before November 1st, 2017 to lock in at $370/year
+- Sign up before November 1st, 2017 to lock in at $370/year.

 Disclosure: I am/we are long TCO, SPG, WPG, SKT, PEI.